ELePhanT1708/django-event2/README.md

-# PLatfrom for arranging meetings , especially events as wedding and etc.
+# PLatfrom for arranging events

 ## Idea